TFNN/TFNNv3/README.md

 /*
-    createNetworkOptimalSmall()     - Smallest network for reasonable results. createNetworkOptimalAccurate()  - Largest network for more accurate results. createNetworkOptimal()          - The best of both worlds.
+    createNetworkOptimalSmall()     - Smallest network for reasonable results. createNetworkOptimalAccurate()  - Largest network for more accurate results. createNetworkOptimal()          - The best of both worlds, the default for most networks.
 */

 // primary function set